buraltintas/marvel/README.md

 Marvel Page Homework with pagination

-- It scrolls to top automatically when user clicks on a page.
+- Window scrolls up automatically when user clicks on a page.
 - If user visits a new page, it fetchs data from Marvel Api and store in sessionStorage.
 - If data is stored in sessionStorage for page that user wants to visit, it doesn't fetch again.
 Take data from sessionStorage and render it.